Module std::sync::atomic

 §Memory model for atomic accesses

 Rust atomics currently follow the same rules as C++20 atomics, specifically atomic_ref.
 Basically, creating a shared reference to one of the Rust atomic types corresponds to creating an atomic_ref in C++; the atomic_ref is destroyed when the lifetime of the shared reference ends.
-(A Rust atomic type that is exclusively owned or behind a mutable reference does not correspond to an “atomic object” in C++, since it can be accessed via non-atomic operations.)
+A Rust atomic type that is exclusively owned or behind a mutable reference does not correspond to an “atomic object” in C++, since the underlying primitive can be mutably accessed, for example with get_mut, to perform non-atomic operations.

 Each method takes an Ordering which represents the strength of the memory barrier for that operation.
 These orderings are the same as the C++20 atomic orderings.
 For more information see the nomicon.